Bellevue is latest Nebraska city to see push for local abortion ban

 Mark Lee Dickson, an anti-abortion activist from Texas who is leading the Bellevue initiative, has spearheaded similar efforts in 13 other Nebraska cities and villages, along with six cities in Texas, according to his website.
 Dickson said he has even more efforts in the works that haven’t yet been listed on his website.

 So far, three Nebraska municipalities have passed their own abortion bans.
 The city of Blue Hill (population roughly 900) and village of Hayes Center (home to about 200) passed ordinances last year.
-The village of Stapleton (population roughly 200) just passed an abortion-banning ordinance last week.
+The village of Stapleton (population roughly 200) just passed an abortion-banning ordinance earlier this month.

 Dickson said part of his motivation in heading so many of these initiatives comes from the lack of action at the state level.

-Just last week, Gov. Pete Ricketts announced he would not call for a special session for lawmakers to debate a proposed 12-week abortion ban, which would have further limited Nebraska's current law banning abortions beyond 20 weeks after gestation.
+Gov. Pete Ricketts recently announced he would not call for a special session for lawmakers to debate a proposed 12-week abortion ban, which would have further limited Nebraska’s current law banning abortions beyond 20 weeks after gestation.

 The decision, Ricketts said, came down to a lack of support among state lawmakers — a reality the governor called “deeply saddening.”
 Earlier this year, before the Supreme Court overturned Roe v.
 Wade in June, anti-abortion lawmakers failed to muster the support needed to pass a so-called trigger bill that would have banned abortion following the fall of Roe.